If like many you thought acne only affected people during puberty – sadly you are mistaken!

 We are not saying, you will NEVER see acne again once you get to the root-cause of your acne (because sadly it is inevitable that it may return) BUT we CAN reduce the severity of the outbreaks.

-At Skin by VC Dermal, we have a variety of in-clinic treatment programs to help manage acne, clear symptoms and reduce scarring.
+At Skin by VC Dermal, we have a variety of in-clinic treatment programs to help manage acne, clear symptoms and reduce scarring, such as chemical peels and Omnilux LED therapy.
 To help you better understand some of the triggers and alleviate the causes of acne / impaired skin – we have pulled together some tips and tricks to help reduce acne, prevent spreads and speed up healing time.

 Have a consistent homecare routine